udacity/create-your-own-adventure/english/adipose/adipose.md

 winter is coming.

-Hot cocoa will be sold at nearly every street corner, and your sweet scent will likely have the drinkers plucking pieces of your being for their drinks.
+Poisonous hot cocoa will be sold at nearly every street corner, and your sweet scent will likely have the drinkers plucking pieces of your being for their drinks.

 Sure, it's not right as it's not consensual, but you have a hazy memory